 Business continuity plans outline instructions and procedures that companies must follow in the face of a disaster or cyberattack.
-Creating a plan plays a vital part in helping organizations keep their operations up and running given such an event were to occur.
-We rarely get a notice in advance when disaster is about to strike, and even with some lead time, numerous things could still go wrong as every incident unfolds in unexpected ways.
+Creating a strategy is vital in helping organizations keep their operations up and running given such an event.
+We rarely get noticed in advance when disaster is about to strike, and even with some lead time, numerous things could still go wrong as every incident unfolds in unexpected ways.

 What Is Business Continuity?